askvortsov1/flarum-automod/README.md

 - All requirements will be calculated for the relevant user (does the user satisfy each of the requirements?)
 - The user's new criteria group will be computed and diffed against the user's current criteria group.
 The two sets will be diffed.
 Only criteria triggered by the event will be adjusted.
 - Actions will be executed for any gained and lost criteria.

+You can also use the `php flarum criteria:recalculate` console command to recalculate criteria for all users.
+Note that this will be quite slow, and shouldn't usually be done.

 ## Examples